-SACRAMENTO, Calif. – Small nonfarm businesses in 18 Kansas counties and neighboring counties in Missouri are now eligible to apply for low‑interest federal disaster loans from the U.S. Small Business Administration, announced Director Tanya N. Garfield of SBA’s Disaster Field Operations Center-West.
-These loans offset economic losses because of reduced revenues caused by drought in the following primary counties that began Aug.
-16, 2022.
+SACRAMENTO, Calif. – Small nonfarm businesses in 11 counties are now eligible to apply for low‑interest federal disaster loans from the U.S. Small Business Administration, announced Director Jeffrey Lusk of SBA’s Disaster Field Operations Center-West.
+These loans offset economic losses because of reduced revenues caused by drought in the following primary counties that began Sept.
+5.

-“SBA eligibility covers both the economic impacts on businesses dependent on farmers and ranchers that have suffered agricultural production losses caused by the disaster and businesses directly impacted by the disaster,” Garfield said.
+“SBA eligibility covers both the economic impacts on businesses dependent on farmers and ranchers that have suffered agricultural production losses caused by the disaster and businesses directly impacted by the disaster,” Lusk said.

 Small nonfarm businesses, small agricultural cooperatives, small businesses engaged in aquaculture and most private nonprofit organizations of any size may qualify for Economic Injury Disaster Loans of up to $2 million to help meet financial obligations and operating expenses which could have been met had the disaster not occurred.

 “Eligibility for these loans is based on the financial impact of the disaster only and not on any actual property damage.
-These loans have an interest rate of 3.04 percent for businesses and 1.875 percent for private nonprofit organizations, a maximum term of 30 years and are available to small businesses and most private nonprofits without the financial ability to offset the adverse impact without hardship,” Garfield said.
+These loans have an interest rate of 4 percent for businesses and 2.375 percent for private nonprofit organizations, a maximum term of 30 years, and are available to small businesses and most private nonprofits without the financial ability to offset the adverse impact without hardship,” Lusk said.

 Businesses primarily engaged in farming or ranching are not eligible for SBA disaster assistance.
 Agricultural enterprises should contact the Farm Services Agency about the U.S. Department of Agriculture assistance made available by the Secretary’s declaration.
 However, nurseries are eligible for SBA disaster assistance in drought disasters.